-If the County would like to discontinue the use of the system of book-entry transfers of the Notes issued by it through DTC (or a successor securities depository), the County shall make such request of DTC (or a successor securities depository).
+If the County would like to discontinue the use of the system of book-entry transfers of the Bonds issued by it through DTC (or a successor securities depository), the County shall make such request of DTC (or a successor securities depository).
 Upon receipt of any such withdrawal request, (i) DTC will issue an Important Notice notifying its Direct Participants of the receipt of a withdrawal request from the County reminding Direct Participants that they may utilize DTC's withdrawal procedures if they wish to withdraw their securities from DTC and (ii) DTC will process withdrawal requests submitted by Direct Participants in the ordinary course of business, but will not effectuate withdrawals based upon a request from the County.

-In the event that the book-entry-only system is discontinued and the Beneficial Owners become registered owners of the Notes, the following provisions would apply: (i) the Notes may be exchanged for an equal aggregate principal amount of Notes in other authorized denominations, upon surrender thereof at the principal corporate trust office of the County; (ii) the transfer of any Notes may be registered on the books maintained by the County for such purpose only upon the surrender thereof to the County together with the duly executed assignment in form satisfactory to the County; and (iii) for every exchange or registration of transfer of Notes, the County may make a charge sufficient to reimburse for any tax or other governmental charge required to be paid with respect to such exchange or registration of transfer of the Notes.
-The Notes will be payable by check or draft mailed to the registered owners thereof.
+In the event that the book-entry-only system is discontinued and the Beneficial Owners become registered owners of the Bonds, the following provisions would apply: (i) the Bonds may be exchanged for an equal aggregate principal amount of Bonds in other authorized denominations, upon surrender thereof at the offices of the County; (ii) the transfer of any Bonds may be registered on the books maintained by the County for such purpose only upon the surrender thereof to the County together with the duly executed assignment in form satisfactory to the County; and (iii) for every exchange or registration of transfer of Bonds, the County may make a charge sufficient to reimburse for any tax or other governmental charge required to be paid with respect to such exchange or registration of transfer of the Bonds.
+The Bonds will be payable by check or draft mailed to the registered owners thereof.

-Security for the Notes
+Security for the Bonds

-The full faith and credit of the County are irrevocably pledged for the payment of the principal of and interest on the Notes.
-The Notes will be valid and legally binding direct general obligations of the County.
-The County is authorized and required by law to levy ad valorem taxes upon all the taxable property within the jurisdiction of the County for the payment of the principal of interest on the Notes without limitation as to rate or amount.
+The full faith and credit of the County are irrevocably pledged for the payment of the principal of and interest on the Bonds.
+The Bonds will be valid and legally binding direct general obligations of the County.
+The County is authorized and required by law to levy ad valorem taxes upon all the taxable property within the jurisdiction of the County for the payment of the principal of and interest on the Bonds without limitation as to rate or amount.
 See "COUNTY INDEBTEDNESS" herein.